-I long-range objectives a learner must be able to speak language as a native speaker speaks.
-Moreover, there must be some knowledge of a second language as a true bilingualist has knowledge of second language (Brooks 1964, p.
+I long-range objectives a learner must be able to speak the language as a native speaker speaks.
+Moreover, there must be some knowledge of a second language as a true bilingualist has knowledge of a second language (Brooks 1964, p.
 107).

 Audio-lingual Method stands on a pure linguistic syllabus.
 It contains basic elements of linguistics like phonology, morphology, syntax and semantics.
 For advance level students, A lexical syllabus is also included that contains necessary vocabulary stock.

 All the language skills (listening, speaking, reading, and writing) are covered in the syllabus.
 The language is presented orally first in form of basic sound patterns.
-Later on, learners go into written representation of those sound patterns in early phase of learning.
+Later on, learners go into written representation of those sound patterns in the early phase of learning.

 The initial phase of learning is confined to the audio-lingual and gestural-visual bands of language behavior.
 Memorization, repetition, and imitation make the learner to recognize and discriminate basic written patterns.
-After familiarization with sound pattern in lingual and written form, learners concentrate on to enlarge their vocabulary.
+After familiarization with a sound pattern in lingual and written form, learners concentrate on to enlarge their vocabulary.
 Finally gaining accuracy in fluency is the last phase of leaning.

 As the name suggests, the main process of teaching in Audio-lingual Method is extensive use of oral instructions.
-It focuses on learner to produce accurate speech.
+It focuses on learned to produce accurate speech.
 A little portion of grammatical explanation is also provided to students.
 During class, the target language is encouraged as a medium of instruction, and translation.
 Use of the native language is discouraged.
 Strength of class is comprised of less than 10 people so that everyone could avail sufficient time in spoken practices.